dentremor/Software-Defined-Infrastrucure/doku.md

 ![](images/pam3.png "Screenshot")

-After the configuration the installation of the package will be finished and we need to reboot our server.
+After the configuration the installation of the package will be finished, and we need to reboot our server.

-After that we can run request
+Now that we can run request

 ```
 id daniel